 Missouri License Suspension & Revocation Consequences

-The outcome of an administrative hearing depends on your driving history in Phelps County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Phelps County, MO and beyond:

 - First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Phelps County, MO after 30 days.

-- Second DWI Offense: Leads to a 1-year revocation period in Phelps County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Phelps County, MO DWI/DUI was within the last 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in Phelps County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Phelps County, MO today to discuss your case and protect your driving future.